 - a.
 In the Study Handbook the way living lab and thesis will be assessed will be specified.
 The assessment will be executed by at least two academic staff members.
 One of the staff members is the examiner. - b.
 All master thesis reports that are positively assessed (grade 6 or higher) will be published online in accordance with the current 'Policy WUR Open Access Master Theses'.
-They will also be published on the AMS Institute Figshare platform and in the repository of TU Delft.
+They will also be published on the openresearch.amsterdam platform and in the repository of TU Delft.
 If confidentiality is agreed with the student, the criteria for confidentiality must be met.
 The criteria for confidentiality can be found in the aforementioned Policy.

 Article 27.
-Request for another type or time of interim examination examination should the student be unable to take the prescribed type of interim examination or take the interim examination at the prescribed time.
+Request for another type or time of interim examination

-In exceptional circumstances and by request of the student, the Examining Board can decide to deviate from the interim examination type and/or the time of
+In exceptional circumstances and by request of the student, the Examining Board can decide to deviate from the interim examination type and/or the time of examination.